-- vi) allocation of municipal and environmental reserve; - vii) suitability of the development site in terms of soil stability, groundwater level, and drainage; - viii) a method by which developers pay for off-site costs; and any other matters identified by the municipality. - i) The County will work with the Province to promote access to Crown land through lease or purchase. - j) The County shall be engaged in the provincial Land Use Framework and encourage development of the Lower Peace Regional Plan and sub-regional plans to address the sustainable use of Crown lands. - k) Within rural growth nodes, multi-lot subdivisions may be permitted.
+- vi) allocation of municipal and environmental reserve; - vii) suitability of the development site in terms of soil stability, groundwater level, and drainage; - viii) a method by which developers pay for off-site costs; and any other matters identified by the municipality. - The County will work with the Province to promote access to Crown land through lease or purchase. - j) The County shall be engaged in the provincial Land Use Framework and encourage development of the Lower Peace Regional Plan. - k) The County will prioritize the development of sub-regional plans that specifically address the sustainable use of Crown lands. - I) Within rural growth nodes, multi-lot subdivisions may be permitted.